-2. non-jury:
+33% 2. non-jury:

-e.
+67% e.
 Describe your practice, if any, before the Supreme Court of the United States.
 Supply four (4) copies of any briefs, amicus or otherwise, and, if applicable, any oral argument transcripts before the Supreme Court in connection with your practice.

-I have not practiced before the Supreme Court of the United States.
+I did not practice before the Supreme Court of the United States.

 - 17. Litigation: Describe the ten (10) most significant litigated matters which you personally handled, whether or not you were the attorney of record.
 Give the citations, if the cases were reported, and the docket number and date if unreported.
 Give a capsule summary of the substance of each case.
 Identify the party or parties whom you represented; describe in detail the nature of your participation in the litigation and the final disposition of the case.
 Also state as to each case: - a. the date of representation; - b. the name of the court and the name of the judge or judges before whom the case was litigated; and - c. the individual name, addresses, and telephone numbers of co-counsel and of principal counsel for each of the other parties. - 1.
 Abreu v.
 City of Chicago, No. 19-CV-2161 (N.D.
 Ill.)
 (Pallmeyer, Harjani, JJ.)

-Mr. Abreu, a Puerto Rican tradesman whom I represent, alleges he experienced a hostile work environment and retaliation based on race and national origin at the City of Chicago's Department of Water Management.
-Mr. Abreu alleges that supervisor harassed him by regularly calling him racial and ethnic slurs and attempting to push him into a six-foot hole on a job site.
-After he filed his federal complaint, Mr. Abreu also alleges he experienced a campaign of retaliation.
-Mr. Abreu brings claims against the City under Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 1981, the Fourteenth Amendment, the Illinois Human Rights Act, and the Illinois Civil Rights Act.
-Following the City's failed attempt to dismiss Mr. Abreu's Monell claim and extensive discovery, the City moved for partial summary judgment.
-The motion remains pending, and trial is currently set for June 2022.
-Since 2017, I have served as the supervising partner in this case, overseeing every key aspect of the litigation, from intake to pre-trial preparations.
-I have guided litigation strategy, edited briefs, and assisted with discovery.
-Moreover, I have supported the junior attorney acting as lead counsel in the case to help him develop courtroom experience, including by assisting him in preparing for court hearings.
+Mr. Abreu, a Puerto Rican bricklayer whom I represented, alleged he experienced a hostile work environment and retaliation based on race and national origin at the City of Chicago's Department of Water Management.
+Mr. Abreu alleged that his supervisor harassed him by regularly calling him racial and ethnic slurs and attempted to push him into a six-foot hole on a job site.
+After he filed his federal complaint, Mr. Abreu also alleged he experienced retaliation.
+Mr. Abreu brought claims against the City under Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 1981, the Fourteenth Amendment, the Illinois Human Rights Act, and the Illinois Civil Rights Act.
+Following the City's failed attempt to dismiss Mr. Abreu's Monell claim and extensive discovery, the City moved for partial summary judgment, which the Court granted as to the retaliation claim but denied as to the remaining claims.
+The case settled shortly before trial.
+Between 2017 and 2022, I served as the primary supervising partner, overseeing key aspects of the litigation, from intake to pre-trial preparations.
+I guided litigation strategy, edited briefs, and assisted with discovery.
+Moreover, I supported the junior attorney acting as lead counsel to help him develop courtroom experience, including by assisting him in preparing for court hearings.
+Co-counsel:

-Matthew Owens

-Benjamin Blustein

-Miner, Barnhill & Galland, P.C.

-325 North LaSalle Street, Suite 350

-Chicago, IL 60654
+Matthew Owens Benjamin Blustein Miner, Barnhill & Galland, P.C.
+325 North LaSalle Street, Suite 350 Chicago, IL 60654 (312) 751-1170 Opposing Counsel:

-(312) 751-1170